Sophia Junk: Biography

 In September 2025, she was a semi-finalist in the 200 metres at the 2025 World Championships in Tokyo, Japan.
-Junk also ran in the women's 4 x 100 metres relay at the championships, winning the bronze medal with the German team.
+Junk also ran in the women's 4 × 100 metres relay at the championships, winning the bronze medal with the German team.

+Junk placed fifth behind new German champion Philina Schwartz at the German Indoor Championships 60 metres race on 28 February 2026.
+She was named for the 2026 World Athletics Relays in Gaborone, Botswana, and ran in the women's 4 × 100 metres relay and in the mixed 4 × 100 metres relay team which both qualified from the heats on the opening day of competition, setting a European record in the mixed race.
+In August 2026, she competed at the 2026 European Athletics Championships in Birmingham, England, in the women's 200 metres, reaching the semi-finals.
+She also competed in the women's 4 × 100 metres relay at the championships.

 Personal life

 Junk started training in athletics at seven years old.
 She is a member of LG Rhein-Wied.
 She became a member the Rhineland-Palatinate State Police in 2018.